 Cardiac Rehabilitation: Monitoring Your Body's Response to Exercise

 There are several ways to measure your body's responses to exercise and other lifestyle changes.
 You may want to keep track of the following measurements during your exercise sessions at cardiac rehab and at home.
-Your target heart rate can guide...
+Target heart rate Your target heart rate can guide you to how hard you need to exercise so you can get...

 Cardiac Rehabilitation: Medicine and Exercise